cantab/ruby2fmpxml/README.md

 #ruby2fmpxml

-###An Example Ruby to FileMaker XML Converter
+###Ruby to FileMaker XML Converter

-A [Sinatra](http://www.sinatrarb.com) app with example showing how to create XML with FileMaker Inc's [FMPXMLRESULT grammar](http://www.filemaker.com/help/html/import_export.16.30.html).
+ruby2fmpxml is an example [Sinatra](http://www.sinatrarb.com) app which creates [FileMaker](http://www.filemaker.com) XML documents in [FMPXMLRESULT grammar](http://www.filemaker.com/help/html/import_export.16.30.html) grammar using Ruby.

 ##About this App

-Takes a URL encoded string and returns a [Rot13](http://en.wikipedia.org/wiki/ROT13) version of the string in FMPXMLRESULT grammar.
+The app takes a URL encoded string and returns a [Rot13](http://en.wikipedia.org/wiki/ROT13) version of the string in FMPXMLRESULT grammar.

 ##How to Use
 Clone the app from Github